GengDavid/pytorch-cpn/README.md

 If you want to know more details about the original implementation, you can check [tf version](https://github.com/chenyilun95/tf-cpn) of cpn.

 ## Troubleshooting
 Thanks [Tiamo666](https://github.com/Tiamo666) to point it out that the refineNet is implemented in a different way from the original paper.
-I've corrected the codes and new pre-trained models will be updated soon.
+Codes and results have been updated!

 ## Reference
 [1] Chen, Y., Wang, Z., Peng, Y., Zhang, Z., Yu, G., Sun, J.: Cascaded pyramid network for multi-person pose estimation.
 CVPR (2018)